 “Do you conduct?” asked Mr. Stevens, sounding both surprised and, possibly, skeptical.

 “I can.
 I’ve done it a little.
 I told you I’d had some musical training.
-Not much in conducting, but some, and I can do this piece.
-It would be a shame if the soloists lost their chance of showing the town their talents.
+Not much in conducting, but some; I’m not without some experience.
+I can do this piece.
+It would be a shame if the soloists lost their chance to show the town their talents.
 They’ve worked hard to get as good as they are, and have been looking forward to this.
 Let’s not disappoint them.”

 Mr. Stevens smiled.
 “You mean Derrick.”